It’s time to Break It Down!

 During this holiday week, here’s a reprised edition of “Break It Down!”

-With this post I wish you a blessed and bountiful Happy New Year.
+With this post I wish you a blessed and bountifully Happy New Year.
 Now, enjoy today’s blog post.

 The one-half fortnight between Christmas and New Year’s Day is a unique occurrence in the unfolding of the American version of the Gregorian Calendar.
 It is the only instance in which the space of a mere seven days separates two major holidays.
 Unquestionably, the timing is propitious.
-Even in a second year dominated by the coronavirus, millions of holiday travelers are returning home from their Christmas commemoration and revelry, just in time to get a day off to “celebrate” the New Year…and recuperate from the old, most notably their extracurricular activities, including the exploits of New Year’s Eve.
+In year 3 of the dreaded Coronavirus, America is gradually rebounding, and millions of holiday travelers are returning home from their Christmas commemoration and revelry, just in time to get a day off to “celebrate” the New Year…and recuperate from the old, most notably extracurricular activities, including the exploits of New Year’s Eve.
 I know it’s a lot to ask, but I hope to the extent feasible, most people whose traditions include Christmas, celebrated, and plan to observe the arrival of the New Year, responsibly.

 With that loosely framed preamble behind us, here’s this week’s déjà vu all over again: